SMACAcademy/Mastering-Argo-Rollouts-Progressive-Delivery-in-Kubernetes/1-Installation_and_Setup/Argo_Rollouts_in_Minikube_Environment.md

-##s Setting up Argo Rollouts in a Minikube environment
+## Setting up Argo Rollouts in a Minikube environment

 ### Prerequisites
 - **Minikube** : Ensure Minikube is installed on your machine.
 If not, you can install it following the instructions on the [official Minikube website]() .